 One condition for the cross-boundary coupling is that, right on the boundary, the copper and manganese atoms are bound very strongly to each other via an oxygen atom in each case.
 This bond acts like a rubber band between two swings.
 Moreover, the copper and manganese atoms can oscillate with the same frequency so that a vibration of the copper atoms can easily drag along the manganese atoms.
 Just as two children can only swing with the same rhythm if their swings have the same length, i.e. they swing with the same frequency.
 And assuming that their two swings are connected to each other with a strong rubber band: one child can only pull the other along if both are sitting on swings of the same length.

 After all, one child in such a swing tandem requires powerful pushers in order for the other one to swing along.
 In the same way, the YBCO-LCMO superlattice requires a strong trigger in order for the manganese atoms to react to the vibration of the copper atoms.
 If this trigger comes from the electrons, more precisely from the nascent superconductivity, the electron-phonon coupling must be strong.
-The YBCO-LCMO sandwich fulfils this condition as well.
+The YBCO-LCMO sandwich fulfills this condition as well.
 “The fact that the effect remains noticeable in the whole LCMO layer as well is possibly again caused by the charge density waves in the YBCO,” explains Bernhard Keimer.
-“In our current experiments we have also already found indications that the sandwich structure stabilises this competing order.”
+“In our current experiments, we have also already found indications that the sandwich structure stabilizes this competing order.”

 The long-range electron-phonon coupling in the LCMO-YBCO superlattice is not helpful in driving up the temperature at which the high-temperature superconductor loses its resistance.
 “But it gives us the opportunity to influence other properties such as thermoelectricity or conventional superconductivity,” explains Bernhard Keimer.
 And it increases the understanding of how magnetic and superconducting materials influence each other.
-This in turn brings the researchers in Stuttgart further towards their ultimate goal: to develop superconductors that can transport electricity in an energy efficient way from wind farms and solar parks to the consumer.
+This in turn brings the researchers in Stuttgart further toward their ultimate goal: to develop superconductors that can transport electricity in an energy-efficient way from wind farms and solar parks to the consumer.